Research & Publications

 2) The role of the cortisol activating enzyme (11β-HSD1) in obesity.
 Initial studies have demonstrated a reduction in radioligand binding in the brain with increasing body mass index, suggesting a possible role in obesity (Bini, et al, Mol Imaging and Biol, 2020).
 Current studies are examining the role of whole-body 11β-HSD1 enzyme levels in brain, liver and adipose tissue in cross-sectional human studies of lean and obese individuals and preclinical rodent studies during the progression from lean to obese (NIH NIDDK K01).

-Biomedical Engineering; Diabetes Mellitus, Type 1; Diabetes Mellitus, Type 2; Endocrinology; Neuroendocrinology; Obesity; Whole Body Imaging; Positron Emission Tomography Computed Tomography
+Adipose Tissue; Biomedical Engineering; Brain; Diabetes Mellitus, Type 1; Diabetes Mellitus, Type 2; Endocrinology; Liver; Neuroendocrinology; Obesity; Pancreas; Stress, Physiological; Whole Body Imaging; Positron Emission Tomography Computed Tomography